eh3rrera/project-reactor-course/docs/06-schedulers-and-threads/what-is-a-scheduler.md

 # What is a Scheduler?
 ---

-The concept of a scheduler is closely related to the concpet of a thread.
+The concept of a scheduler is closely related to the concept of a thread.

 A thread is usually defined as a lightweight process, but it can also be seen as a path of execution in a program.